 - Are you comfortable troubleshooting your computer when errors arise?

-Online courses are just online textbooks.
+4. Online classes are just online textbooks.

 Whether you are attending a class on campus or online, you must remember that you are communicating in an academic setting and should conduct yourself in a professional manner.
-This applies to all online correspondences related to your course from papers to emails and discussion postings.
+This applies to all online correspondences related to your class from papers to emails and discussion postings.